-c.
+Remote appearances in civil jury trials will create logistical issues with respect to jury selection, jury deliberations, and the handling of evidence. - c.
 These considerations take on different urgency as the United States Centers for Disease Control and Prevention warns that most of the U.S. population will be exposed to the coronavirus.
-The Los Angeles County Department of Public Health (DPH) reports that there are over 200,000 COVID-19 cases in Los Angeles County and over 5,000 deaths.
+The Los Angeles County Department of Public Health reports that as of September 9, 2020, there are over 249,859 COVID-19 cases in Los Angeles County and over 6,090 deaths.
 The County of Los Angeles has the grim distinction of having the highest number of cases and deaths of the 58 counties in the State of California.
-For the five days from August 6, 2020 through August 10, 2020, the average number of new COVID-19 cases in Los Angeles County was approximately 2,900 per day and the average number of deaths during this same five-day period exceeded 40 per day.
-As of August 8, 2020, the number of hospitalizations in the County averaged 1,610 per day.
-DPH officials have also expressed concerns to the Court about commencing jury trials and bringing jurors into County courthouses given the current COVID-19 numbers and trends.
-The COVID-19 rates of infection, hospitalizations and deaths have increased significantly in Los Angeles County in the last thirty days such that holding jury trials substantially increases the likelihood of transmitting the coronavirus in courthouses.
 Based on the foregoing, the Court finds and concludes that conducting civil jury trials would also likely place prospective jurors, litigants, attorneys, and court personnel at unnecessary risk and that risk outweighs the interests of the public and the parties in a trial.
-Accordingly, the Court finds good cause to continue any and all civil jury trials until January 2021.

-d.
-In addition, pursuant to Penal Code section 1050, the Court will give preference and priority for available jurors and jury trials to criminal cases.
+Accordingly, except as noted below, the Court finds good cause to continue any and all civil jury trials until January 2021. - d.
+In addition, pursuant to Penal Code section 1050, the Court will prioritize available jurors and jury trials to criminal cases.
 Presently, there are over 7,000 criminal cases that must be tried to satisfy defendants' statutory speedy trial rights prescribed in Penal Code section 1382.